freeCodeCamp/guide/src/pages/sql/sql-create-index/index.md

 ---
-Title: SQL CREATE INDEX Statement
+title: SQL CREATE INDEX Statement
 ---

 The CREATE INDEX statement is used to create indexes in tables.